freelansire/app-br500-cardReader-sdk/README.md

 smartcard reader Android SDK

-Notice: The code also can work with Feitian iR301-U/iPad casing reader
+Notice: The code also can work with Feitian iR301-U/iPad casing reader.

 ![get in image](../master/a1.png)